Dragoș Nedelcu: FCSB

 On 10 August 2017, Nedelcu signed a five-year contract with FCSB, one month after having initially refused to do so by arguing that he dreams of playing abroad.
 Him and his Viitorul teammate Romario Benzar were acquired by the Bucharest-based club for a combined cost of €2.7 million, and an additional €500,000 fee was paid for Nedelcu in November to remove an interest clause in his deal.

-Nedelcu made his debut for the Roș-albaștrii in a 1–1 league draw with Astra Giurgiu, on 12 August 2017.
-On 5 November, he scored his first goal in a 2–1 victory over Concordia Chiajna.
+Nedelcu made his debut for the Roș-albaștrii in a 1–1 league draw with Astra Giurgiu on 12 August 2017.
+On 5 November that year, he scored his first goal in a 2–1 victory over Concordia Chiajna.

+Loans to Fortuna Düsseldorf and Farul Constanța

 Nedelcu often struggled with injuries during his stint in the capital, and on 12 June 2021 was sent out on a one-year loan with a purchase option to 2.
 Bundesliga club Fortuna Düsseldorf.
-On 4 February 2022, after his initial loan at Fortuna was cancelled prematurely, he moved to boyhood club Viitorul—now renamed Farul Constanța—on loan for the remainder of the campaign.
+On 4 February 2022, after his loan at Fortuna was cancelled prematurely, he moved to his boyhood club Viitorul—now renamed Farul Constanța—on loan for the remainder of the campaign.

+Farul Constanța

+On 14 June 2022, Nedelcu moved to Farul Constanța on a permanent basis after signing a three-year contract.

 International career

-In November 2016, Nedelcu received his first call-up to the Romania senior team for the matches against Poland and Russia, making his debut in a 0–1 friendly loss to the latter.
+In November 2016, Nedelcu received his first call-up to the Romania senior team for the matches against Poland and Russia.
+He made his debut by coming on for Bogdan Stancu in the 0–1 friendly loss against the latter country.